 There are also plenty of great features that you won’t get with your standard headphones, including great sound via better apps.
 This is perfect for people who like to listen to music while doing other tasks, as they don’t have to pause their work to change tracks.

 These devices also allow you to improve the sound of your music on other devices, which is perfect if you often listen to the same songs on more than one device.

 External DACs are similar in many ways, so choosing which one is right for you depends mainly on your listening preferences.
 Having one of these will allow you to truly enjoy your music, whether you’re listening at home or on the go.

-A DAC is an abbreviation for digital to analogue converter.
+A DAC is an abbreviation for digital-to-analog converter.
 A DAC receives digital audio from a computer and converts it into analog signals played through headphones.
 A DAC consists of an RCA or optical input, a digital/analog converter, and a headphone output at its most basic level.